vaibhavvikas/rent-receipt-generator/README.md

 ## Libraries required:
 All the libraries are mentioned in the requirements.txt file.
-You can install aa the libraries by running the command
+You can install all the libraries by running the command

     > pip install -r requirements.txt